bahrus/xtal-fetch/README.md

 # \<xtal-fetch\>

 ## Single Requests

-\<xtal-fetch\> is a Polymer based web component wrapper around the fetch api.
+\<xtal-fetch\> is a dependency free, 1.8kb (gzipped and minified) web component wrapper around the fetch api.
 It is inspired by Polymer's \<iron-ajax\> component.
-But this component has no legacy Polymer 1.0 dependencies, is a thin transparent wrapper around the native fetch api, and supports some alternative functionality not supported by *iron-ajax*.
+But this component has no legacy Polymer dependencies, is a thin transparent wrapper around the native fetch api, and supports some alternative functionality not supported by *iron-ajax*.

 All the evergreen browsers support fetch.
 For IE11, a polyfill should be used.